Change Country/Area Global

 • CSR activities throughout the supply chain

-• CSR Self-assessment Annually
+CSR Self-assessment Annually

 Supporting suppliers' process improvement and decarbonization activities Regularly

-Supplier hotline (whistle-blowing system) Always
+Supplier and Partner Hotline (whistle-blowing system) Always

 Shareholders and investors General Shareholders' Meeting Annually